openbmc/phosphor-power/phosphor-regulators/docs/design.md

 * The error will be logged.
 If the same error occurs repeatedly on a Rail, it will only be logged once per system boot.
 * Any remaining actions for the Rail will be skipped.
-* The value of all D-Bus Sensor objects for this Rail will be set to 0.
+* The following changes will be made to all D-Bus sensor objects for this Rail:
+  * The Value property will be set to NaN.
-* The Functional property of all D-Bus Sensor objects for this Rail will be set to false.
+  * The Functional property will be set to false.
-* Sensor monitoring will continue.
+* Sensor monitoring will continue with the next Rail or Device.
 * The sensors for this Rail will be read again during the next monitoring cycle.

-If, after an error occurs, a subsequent attempt to read the sensors for a Rail is successful:
+If a subsequent attempt to read the sensors for the Rail is successful, the following changes will be made to the D-Bus sensor objects:
-* The D-Bus Sensor objects for this Rail will be set to the new sensor values.
+* The Value property will be set to the new sensor reading.
-* The Functional property of the D-Bus Sensor objects for this Rail will be set to true.
+* The Functional property will be set to true.

-When regulator monitoring is disabled, the Manager object calls the `disableSensors()` method on all the objects representing the system (System, Chassis, Device, and Rail).
-Each D-Bus Sensor object is set to the special value NaN to indicate the Sensor is inactive.
+When regulator monitoring is disabled, the following changes will be made to all of the D-Bus sensor objects:
+* The Value property will be set to NaN.
+* The Available property will be set to false.